National law · source: Normattiva

 Disclaimer

-This content is for general informational and guidance purposes only; it does not constitute legal advice or an attestation of conformity.
-As this is a law still partly implemented by delegated decrees, for any assessment the official source (Normattiva / Official Gazette) always prevails.
+This content is provided for information and general guidance purposes only; it does not constitute legal advice or an attestation of compliance.
+As this is a law still partly implemented by delegated decrees, the official source (Normattiva / Official Gazette) always prevails for any assessment.
 NomotecnIA is not a notified body.

 • #ItalianAILaw